Alexandra Resort in the Turks and Caicos

 Government Mosquito Control

 The Turks and Caicos Government conducts mosquito control on all inhabited islands with varying degrees of success.
 In concert with fogging by trucks (using Malathion), an educational campaign and program to reduce mosquito breeding sites is also done.
-Trash, which unfortunately plagues some settlements on the islands, often breeds mosquitos, as empty bottles, plastic food trays, and used car tires retain water which cultivates mosquito larvae.
+Trash, which unfortunately plagues some settlements on the islands, often breeds mosquitoes, as empty bottles, plastic food trays, and used car tires retain water which cultivates mosquito larvae.